 How to get your hops fix without boozing.

 Straight-up hops supplements are available both in tincture and capsule form, or hops can be paired with other supplements for a multi-vitamin.
 Hops pair especially well with full-spectrum hemp oil to promote a sense of chill, since hops and hemp belong to the same plant family, Cannabaceae.
-They are thought to work synergistically together to support a more positive, relaxed mood, which is why mbg chose to include hops in its first stress-relief supplement, hemp multi+.
+They are thought to work synergistically together to support a more positive, relaxed mood.

 If you crave a bitter beverage without the buzz, you can also find hops in certain herbal teas and hopped-up kombuchas, or you can buy hops in dried flower form or as a powder and make your own concoctions.

 Are there any side effects I should look out for?

 Hops are generally considered safe.
-However, some people do have a hops allergy so be mindful of a runny or stuffy nose, hives or itching.
+However, some people do have a hops allergy so be mindful of a runny or stuffy nose, hives, or itching following the flower.
 If you’ve avoided beer in the past for this reason, hops might be the culprit.

 If you’re trying a supplement, follow the directions on the label and start out with a small amount first before increasing if desired.
 Mild side effects of taking hops may include slight stomach discomfort.
 However, hops have been known to help manage gastrointestinal issues, as well.

 The bottom line